 You can get a Wi-Fi bandwidth upgrade from your Internet Service Provider.

-If your SimpliSafe camera goes offline when its battery is low, charge the battery to bring it back online.
-Always keep your camera and battery charged to avoid random disconnection from Wi-Fi.
+If your SimpliSafe camera goes offline, the battery might be low.
+Charge the battery to bring it back online.
+Always keep your camera’s battery charged to avoid random disconnection from Wi-Fi.
 In addition, you can also get a backup battery for your camera in case your home experiences a power outage.

 You may have tried several methods to get your SimpliSafe camera back online without getting any positive results.
 Perhaps you even think that your camera isn’t facing any of the issues listed in this article.